by Hazel Ureta

 Last September, I got to join Ayala Museum’s “Romance Novel Writing Workshop for Adults!”
 Being it the first day, Mina V. Esguerra, who was the speaker a.k.a “romance writing master” (I made this up but it is a very apt title) started the workshop by showing us the ropes of romance writing.
 As expected, introductions led to the start of the workshop.
 (Related: “Meet the Goddess of Love Stories: An Interview with Romance Author Mina V. Esguerra”)

 Mina greeted the small group of eager writers and talked about her own experiences (also credentials—the woman definitely has bragging rights to do so because she’s awesome!
 Would you believe the second book she wrote was published without revisions?) as a writer and how she’ll be able to guide the group on writing and finishing a romance novel.

-She then asked the group to introduce themselves, share their favorite romance novels and their reasons for joining the workshop.
+She then asked the group to introduce themselves, and share their favorite romance novels and their reasons for joining the workshop.
 This encouraged everyone to be vocal about the kinds of books they love (my favorite kind of discussion!) and also what they wanted to learn through the workshop.
 She then turned the discussion to how finishing a romance novel will be her main focus and said,

 “You learn something just by the experience of finishing it (a book).”

 She then proceeded to discuss how writing your own fantasy might be one way to finish and that you should write what you want to write regardless of what other people might like.

 “Sayang if you let people hold you back.”